noahm/codeowners-extended/README.md

 ## Installation

-For now this has not been published to the public extenstion registry.
+The simplest way to install is from the official extension marketplace: https://marketplace.visualstudio.com/items?itemName=noahm.codeowners-extended

-Download the latest release from the releases section to the right.
-Run `code --install-extension vscode-codeowners-X.X.X.vsix`
-Or, from the "..." menu at the top of the extensions sidebar inside VS Code, pick "Install from VISX..."
+Alternatively, download the latest release from the releases section here.
+Run `code --install-extension codeowners-extended-X.X.X.vsix` or, from the "..." menu at the top of the extensions sidebar inside VS Code, pick "Install from VISX..."

 ## Requirements

 Add a CODEOWNERS file to your project according to [Github documentation](https://help.github.com/articles/about-codeowners/)

-Team contact info will only be available for projects that include a structured contact info section within its CODEOWNERS file according to the specs described [here](https://git-aws.internal.justin.tv/noahm/codeowners#library-usage).
+Team contact info will only be available for projects that include a structured contact info section within its CODEOWNERS file according to the specs described [here](https://github.com/noahm/codeowners#library-usage).

 ## Extension Settings